mitchtabian/FlutterPlayground/README.md

     - If you have a SingleChildScrollView and a Listview inside it, it works as you would expect.
 Which is not the case on android.
 Scrolling is "difficult" to deal with regarding nesting.
     - But on flutter it is simple.
 Whichever widget you touch will scroll.
 3. MediaQuery
+    - This isn't better than what we have available on android.
+I prefer the layout designs using xml for this.
     1. holds information:
         - Screen pixel ratio
         - disable animations
         - brightness
         - size (width and height of device)
+4. LayoutBuilder
+    - can wrap a widget in this to apply constraints or get information about the sizing.
+Similar to ViewTreeObserver on android.
+        - `119.
+Using the LayoutBuilder widget`
+    -

 # Thoughts on Flutter
 1. June 11